tsgates/arch-wiki-markdown/wiki/Conky.md

 Aside the classic preset colors (white, black, yellow...), you can set your own custom color using the color name code.
 To determine the code of a color, use a color selector app.
 The basic gcolor2 package in the official repositories will give you the color name.
-It is made of a series of letters and numbers.
+It is made of six hexadecimal digits (0-9, A-F).
 Add this line in your configuration file for a custom color:

     color1     Colorname1